Revised Interpretation of the Clean Water Act Tribal Provision

 In EPA's April 18, 2014 letter to tribal leaders, EPA initiated consultation and coordination with federally-recognized Indian tribes concerning the potential reinterpretation of Clean Water Act provisions regarding TAS.
 On May 22 and 28, 2014, EPA held two tribes-only consultation and coordination webinars.
-For more information, see the docket for this rulemaking.
+For more information, refer to the docket for this rulemaking.

 Intergovernmental Consultation and Coordination

 In EPA's June 18, 2014, letter to Intergovernmental Associations, EPA invited input from these organizations.
 On July 8, 2014, EPA discussed a presentation titled "Potential Reinterpretation of a Clean Water Act Provision Regarding Tribal Eligibility to Administer Regulatory Programs" with these organizations.
-For more information, see the docket for this rulemaking.
+For more information, refer to the docket for this rulemaking.